Introduction

 (Source)

-One of the main reasons for this was the rise of Google Chrome, which was first released in 2008 and quickly gained popularity due to its speed, simplicity, and support for web standards.
+One of the main reasons for this was the rise of Google Chrome.
+It first released in 2008 and quickly gained popularity due to its speed, simplicity, and support for web standards.

-Firefox, a web browser developed by the Mozilla Foundation, also gained popularity due to its focus on privacy and security, as well as its support for web standards and extensibility through the use of extensions.
+Firefox, developed by the Mozilla Foundation, also gained popularity due to its focus on privacy and security, as well as its support for web standards and extensibility through the use of extensions.

-Safari, the default web browser for Apple’s macOS and iOS operating systems, also gained a significant user base due to its integration with Apple’s popular devices and its support for web standards.
+Safari, the default web browser for Apple’s macOS and iOS, also gained a significant user base due to its integration with Apple’s devices and its support for web standards.

 In addition, Internet Explorer was often criticized for its lack of support for web standards and its tendency to introduce proprietary features that only worked in Internet Explorer.
 This made it difficult for web developers to create websites that worked consistently across different browsers and led to a proliferation of browser-specific code, which was time-consuming and frustrating for developers.

-As a result of these factors, Internet Explorer’s market share declined over time, and it eventually lost its dominant position to alternative web browsers such as Chrome, Firefox, and Safari.
+As a result, Internet Explorer’s market share declined over time, and it eventually lost its dominant position to Chrome, Firefox, and Safari.

-While Microsoft Edge has gained some users, it has not achieved the same level of market share as Internet Explorer did at its peak.
+While Microsoft Edge gained some users, it didn’t achieve the same level of popularity as Internet Explorer at its peak.

 (Source)

 In the early 2010s, Microsoft recognized the need for a new web browser that could keep up with the evolving needs and expectations of users.
-In 2015, the company announced that it was working on a new browser called Project Spartan, which was designed to be faster, more secure, and more efficient than Internet Explorer.
+In 2015, the company announced that it was working on a new browser called Project Spartan.
+It was designed to be faster, more secure, and more efficient than Internet Explorer.

-Project Spartan was officially released in July 2015 under the name Microsoft Edge, and it was included as the default browser in the Windows 10 operating system.
+Project Spartan was officially released in July 2015 with the name Microsoft Edge, and was included as the default browser in Windows 10.

 Microsoft Edge was released as a replacement for Internet Explorer, which had become outdated and was no longer able to meet the needs of modern web users.
 Internet Explorer was based on the Trident rendering engine, which was relatively old and had been discontinued.
 Microsoft Edge, on the other hand, was based on the newer and more modern Chromium rendering engine, which is also used by Google Chrome and other popular browsers.

-One of the main reasons for the development of Microsoft Edge was to provide users with a faster and more efficient web browsing experience.
-It was also designed to be more compatible with modern web standards and to offer a more streamlined and user-friendly interface.
+One of the main reasons for the development of Microsoft Edge was to provide a faster and more efficient web browsing experience.

 Microsoft Edge featured a new user interface and a range of new features and technologies, such as support for web standards like HTML5 and CSS3, integration with Microsoft’s virtual assistant Cortana, and a new reading mode that made it easier to read long articles and documents on the web.